NoviceLive/bintut/README.rst

 Debian_
 +++++++

-GDB_ from the stable branch of Debian_ ships with Python 2, where BinTut 0.2.1 does not work.
+GDB_ from the stable branch of Debian_ ships with Python_ 2.

 Lastest source from Git works with minor problems.